 We quickly discovered that Falling Uphill is not only about sharing funny and colourful stories from a bike trip around the world.
-It’s also a soul-searching book full of reflections and observations on human nature and the philosophy of life….
-We loved this book, even if sometimes it kept us awake in our tent rather than helping us get to sleep!
-Everytime we listened to a chapter, we wanted to talk with one other. ~ Friedel Grant, Read the full review on
+It’s also a soul-searching book full of reflections and observations on human nature and the philosophy of life… We loved this book, even if sometimes it kept us awake in our tent rather than helping us get to sleep!
+Every time we listened to a chapter, we wanted to talk with one other. ~ Travellingtwo.com, Read the full review on

 An unexpected discovery from a bicycle blogger.